 The Importance Of Attachment

 Attachment is the most important requirement to build an intimate relationship.
 It can be defined as a psychological connection that makes people feel significant for one another.
 Attachment can grow over time and requires consistent responses on the parent’s part to meet the physical and emotional needs of the child.
-The capacity of a child to form new attachments before three
+The capacity of a child to form new attachments before three years of age is comparatively easier than the years after that and is affected by three factors:

 1. The child’s genetic disposition